JetBrains/intellij-sdk-docs/basics/getting_started/publishing_plugin.md

 title: Publishing a plugin
 ---

-When your plugin is ready, you can upload it to [IntelliJ Plugin Repository](https://plugins.jetbrains.com).
-To perform this operation, you must login with your personal JetBrains account.
+When your plugin is ready, you can upload it to the [IntelliJ Plugin Repository](https://plugins.jetbrains.com).
+To perform this operation, you must login with your personal JetBrains Account.

 **To get your JetBrains account**